 - Identify our own feelings

 - Understand our own and other people’s feelings

 - Handle strong emotions

 - Express strong emotions with a constructive approach

 - Establish and maintain relationships

-Surely, as adults we sometimes are still working on some of these abilities, but we have been developing them since birth!
+Surely, as adults, sometimes we are still working on some of these abilities, but we have been developing them since birth!
 Research found that emotional development begins really early in life and that it is critical for the development of the brain architecture, having immense consequences over the course of a lifetime.

 Emotions are biologically based and are wired into multiple regions of the central nervous system.
-With each individual experience and the influence of the environment, these interconnections grow and allow for more mature emotional behavior to emerge.
+With each individual experience and the influence of the environment, these interconnections grow and allow for a more mature emotional behavior to emerge.
 How does this happen in each stage of development?

 For newborn babies and infants, the emotional experiences that shape the interconnections among brain circuits happen during their interactions with a parent or caregiver.
-For example, while being fed, comforted or held.
+For example, while being fed, comforted, or held.
 In this early stage, babies are not able to regulate their feelings and their reactions, thus, it’s responsive caregiving and sensitivity that will be associated with positive emotions.

 In this stage, emotions are more complex.
 One of the most challenging tasks toddlers have to overcome is managing their feelings.
 Little by little they will learn to interpret their own experiences and understand what others are doing and thinking.
 They will rely on earlier foundations to better understand emotions.